ModelInference/texada/README.md

 SPOT\_LIB will probably point to /pathtospot/spot/src/.libs if that is where libspot.a is.
 On a ubuntu machine, SPOT\_INCL will likely point to /usr/local/include/spot.
 The GTest libraries will be located wherever you built GTest and the GTest headers should be in /pathtogtest/gtest/include (GTEST_INCL should point there).
 BOOST_INCL may point to /usr/include/boost on a Ubunutu Machine; otherwise the Boost header files can be found in /pathtoboost/boost_1_56_5/boost.

 If building from shell, simply type the *make* command in the top-level directory.
+To make Texada with invariant semantics, type *make smt* instead.
+(Requires Z3)

 ##### If using Eclipse: